TheGreenNoodle/everything-spacex/README.md

 5. Begin working on the layout of all these route pages in google slides.
 DONE
 6. Add the google slide layouts to the document.
 HTML only.
 NOT DONE
 7. Add Tweet API, YouTube API, and Weather API to backend.
 NOT DONE
+8. Save all of these data points in a database.
+Make sure if there is more than a certain amount on a page have a load more button.
+NOT DONE.
-8. Import all css into a Component not index.css.
+9. Import all css into a Component not index.css.
 DONE
-9. Cut down on the number of sub pages by sending over state data to a page template.
-NOT DONE.
+10. Cut down on the number of sub pages by sending over state data to a page template.
+DONE.
-10. Start working on the CSS.
+11. Start working on the CSS.
 NOT DONE
-11. Work on responsiveness.
+12. Work on responsiveness.
+NOT DONE
-12. Add Heroku URL to README.
+13. Add Heroku URL to README.
 NOT DONE

 # Route page information